earthsteading/Performance-Solutions/weatherproofing-earthship.md

 The Guide to the BCA establishes that a building is to be constructed to provide resistance to moisture penetrating from the outside including rising from the ground.
 A building must resist:

  * rainwater, coming through the roof or walls, due to poor waterproofing or flashing;
  * surface water, coming through the openings which are too low; and
  * ground water, which could rise up through porous floors or walls

 The roofs and walls (including windows, doors and other openings in the walls) must prevent water penetration which could cause dangerous conditions, loss of amenity or dampness and deterioration of building elements (see PDS3 for bottle-wall construction weatherproofing methodology).

 Based on the above and based on the relevant analysis, it is considered that the proposed design, and where appropriate to the degree necessary, will achieve compliance with the Performance Requirements of the BCA.

-    18. **Recommendation for PDS2**
+## D. Recommendation for PDS2

 Based on the above analysis and a compliance approach through expert evidence and comparison with the Deemed-to-Satisfy Provisions, it has been established that the design will meet the Performance Requirements of the BCA.

 The following table outlines the requirements associated with the above performance design solution:

 <table>
   <tr>